Noisy, Non-Smooth, Non-Convex Estimation of Moment Condition Models: Noisy, Non-Smooth, Non-Convex Estimation

-where $L \geq 1$.
-The mean-zero adjustment $\overline{g}_{n,\varepsilon}(\theta)$ yields better finite-$L$ properties.
-A similar estimator was proposed in \citet{polyak1987}, \citet{polyak1990} for minimizing smooth and globally convex objectives by stochastic gradient-descent (s\textsc{gd}), and was later studied in \citet{nesterov2017}.
-Convergence for gradient-descent is slower than Gauss-Newton. \citet{chen2015} proposed a similar Jacobian for sieves.
-In an extension of the main results, a computationally attractive quasi-Newton implementation of $\hat{G}_{n,\varepsilon}$ is introduced.
+A similar estimator was proposed in \citet{polyak1987}, \citet{polyak1990} for minimizing smooth and globally convex objectives by stochastic gradient descent (s\textsc{gd}), and was later studied in \citet{nesterov2017}.
+Convergence for gradient descent is slower than Gauss-Newton. \citet{chen2015} proposed a similar Jacobian for sieves.
+In an extension of the main results, a more computationally attractive quasi-Newton implementation of $\hat{G}_{n,\varepsilon}$ is introduced.
 Its non-asymptotic local convergence properties are derived.
 All simulated and empirical examples in the paper are based on this implementation.

-When the sample Jacobian $G_n$ exists, it could be used in the Local Step of Algorithm \ref{algo:sgn}.
-Convergence results would require additional uniform convergence results for $G_n$.
-Results using $G_{n,\varepsilon}$ only require uniform convergence of $\overline{g}_n$, needed in both cases.
-In applications, Algorithm \ref{algo:sgn} using $G_{n,\varepsilon}$ may be more robust, as convergence relies on fewer assumptions.
+When the sample Jacobian $G_n$ exists, and satisfies appropriate regularity conditions, it can be used in the Local Step of Algorithm \ref{algo:sgn} instead of $G_{n,\varepsilon}$.